 - Cornell Lab of Ornithology: The Migratory Bird Treaty Act – Information about birds that are protected under the MBTA and those that are not covered.

-- Iowa Department of Natural Resources: Hunting Licenses & Laws – This is not a complete set of hunting, fishing, and trapping laws but contains the information you are most likely to need to safely participate in these outdoor activities.
+- Iowa DNR: Hunting Licenses & Laws – This is not a complete set of hunting, fishing, and trapping laws but contains the information you are most likely to need to safely participate in these outdoor activities.

-- Iowa Department of Natural Resources: News Releases – 6 animals you might not know are protected.
+- Iowa DNR: News Releases – 6 animals you might not know are protected.

 People purchase land to enjoy outdoor activities such as camping, hunting, viewing wildlife, or prairie restoration.
 Current farm programs (traditionally oriented to saving soil) now include wildlife and habitat conservation/enhancement as important objectives.
 Iowa DNR and private businesses have biologists who help landowners design management plans that help them reach their wildlife goals on their land.
 They also help locate funding assistance to implement these plans.

 Many things can be done to increase wildlife populations.
 Landscaping, nest boxes, and reintroduction programs for some of Iowa’s native species have been very beneficial for all of Iowa’s wildlife.

 - Ducks Unlimited: Wood Duck Boxes – The need for wood duck boxes and plans to make your own.

 - National Audubon Society: Welcome Bluebirds with Nestboxes – Bluebird nest box plans and placement information.

 - The Cornell Lab of Ornithology: NestWatch – Birdhouses for many different types of birds.